15 Unrealistic Impacts of Sheltered Upbringing on kids

 How can sheltered children handle real-world problems?

 Sheltered children may struggle initially with real-world problems, but they can be taught resilience.
-Gradual exposure to new experiences, allowing them to make mistakes, and teaching emotional regulation can help them develop the coping skills they need to thrive.
+Gradual exposure to new experiences, allowing them to make mistakes, and teaching emotional regulation can help them develop the coping skills necessary to thrive.

-Why do impacts of sheltered upbringing make children more dependent on their parents?
+Why do the impacts of sheltered upbringing make children more dependent on their parents?

-Sheltered children are often over-reliant on their parents because they haven’t been given opportunities to make independent decisions.
+Sheltered children are often over-reliant on their parents because they haven’t had opportunities to make independent decisions.
 This over-dependence can extend into adolescence and adulthood, where they may struggle to take responsibility for their actions and decisions.

 What are the long-term impacts of sheltered upbringing?